Powering with Fossil Fuels

 These participants, a group of six electric utilities that includes the Western Minnesota Municipal Power Agency (WMMPA), own the Laramie River Station.
 WMMPA is the financing arm of Missouri River Energy Services.

 The Exira Station, located near the community of Brayton, Iowa, is a natural gas combustion turbine that provides 140 megawatts (MW) of peaking power.

-The Watertown Power Plant, located in Watertown, S.D., also is a peaking facility, and can generate up to 65 MW of power.
+The Watertown Power Plant, located in Watertown, South Dakota, is also a peaking facility that can generate up to 50 MW of power.